PerlinWarp/YearOfAI/README.md

 #### Day 1 - 1st of January 2019
 Tried to classify CIFAR 10 using a 4 layer model in Keras.
 [Link to Notebook](https://github.com/PerlinWarp/YearOfAI/blob/master/CIFAR10.ipynb)

+#### Day 2 - 2nd of January 2019
+Added a 6 layer model, trained it and compared accuracy between the 2 models.